OlesiaV/sdl_evolution/proposals/NNNN-Requirements_documentation.md

 ## Proposed solution

-Proposed to create Requirements repository (sdl_requirements) which will allow to keep requirements in the form of user stories with detailed feature descriptions, use cases and diagrams.
+Proposed to create Requirements repository (sdl_requirements) that will allow keeping requirements in the form of user stories with detailed feature descriptions, use cases and diagrams.
 GitHub Requirements repository will improve the collaboration with contributors clarifying system behavior and capabilities.

 Clear feature representation gives more options for mobile applications developers and can become a helpful tool for integration preparations on OEM platforms.